 This song teaches students how to find clues in writing and speech to make inferences.
 Students will be making inferences and drawing conclusions from text evidence in no time!
 This video is recommended for grades 4 to 12.

-Start teaching with educational videos
+Start teaching with teaching videos

 Start using these videos in your classroom today!
 Flocabulary is a teacher and favorite student website that infuses hip-hop with standards-aligned engaging content across all K-12 subjects.
 Make Flocabulary videos a part of your daily instruction to boost student voice and creativity.
 We also have free educational videos on YouTube you can check out!
 Are you interested in starting a free trial for Flocabulary?
 Sign up below!